What do I need to know?

 Click here to download our prospectus as a pdf, or phone us on 01858 525113 to request a printed copy.

 Stepping Stones is committed to providing the safest and most appropriate learning environment possible.
 We have a full set of policies and guidelines in place to ensure this.

 Each policy is available to download from this website -the full list can be accessed by clicking here.

 Each child is able to progress at her/his own rate in all areas of development, and this is true for children with and without disabilities or learning difficulties.

 We are experienced in working in close liaison with professionals across the range of special needs.
-We have a Special Needs Co-ordinator who is responsible for seeing that any additional needs are met.
+We have a Special Educational Needs Co-ordinator who is responsible for seeing that any additional needs are met.
 This may be a physical adaptation of the environment or specialised training for staff.